SexChrLab/SCC-alignment/README.md

 singularity pull -F SCC_analysis.sif  docker://sbplaisier/omics:1.3
 ```

+Once you attach a volume/bound directory, you can set the paths in your config to /reference.
+Because the reference genomes are included inside the Docker, it is quite large to download (~25 GB).

 # Snakemake config file generation

 We have provided scripts to create a custom configuration file in JSON format (see `custom_config`).
+You will need specific configs for DNA analysis and RNA analysis.

 # Overview of the three SCC-informed analysis modules